mmodestas/modo-tab-mount/docs/index.md

 # About

-Sleek, minimalistic magnetic tablet mount for standard EU wall boxes, with less than 5 mm gap from the wall.
-Features a custom power supply controlled by ESP32-C3 with ESPHome firmware, smart charging, and optional LED status lighting.
-Magnetic docking makes mounting effortless, giving your tablet a clean, floating look — fully compatible with Home Assistant for seamless smart home integration.
+Sleek, minimalistic tablet mount designed for standard EU electrical wall installation boxes.
+Magnetic docking makes mounting effortless, giving your tablet a clean, floating look with less than a 5 mm gap from the wall—without blocking buttons or speakers.

+The mount includes a custom power supply that fits neatly into the flush installation box and is managed by an ESP32-C3 running ESPHome firmware.
+This enables smart charging control and optional LEDs for status indication or night light.
+It integrates seamlessly with Home Assistant and can also function as a Bluetooth proxy or host additional peripherals, such as presence or temperature sensors.

 [//]: ![Animation](images/modo_tab_mout_animation2x.gif)
 ![Animation2](images/mtm_animation_2.gif)